dwdas9/home/articles/SharePoint/SharePointVersionEvolution.md

 ---
-layout: minimal
+layout: default
 title: SharePoint Evolution
 parent: SharePoint Office 365
 nav_order: 1
 ---
 ### SharePoint Version Evolution

 SharePoint has evolved significantly since its inception, transforming from a simple document management tool to a comprehensive platform for collaboration, content management, and much more.
-Let's dive straight into the technical journey of SharePoint's evolution, highlighting key versions and features without any fancy frills.
+Let's dive straight into the technical journey of SharePoint's evolution, highlighting key versions and features.

 #### SharePoint Portal Server 2001
 - **Introduction:** Launched as a document management and team collaboration tool.